Sherhom/SDEcho/README.md

 # SDEcho: Efficient Explanation of Aggregated Sequence Difference

-**Note:** This project is currently being updated.
-Please check back later for the latest version.

 We introduced a novel framework for explanation searching, SDEcho, which addresses the challenge of explaining aggregated sequence differences.
 SDEcho employs pruning techniques from three perspectives – pattern, order, and dimension – to ensure concise and accurate explanations while considering the characteristics of each pruning algorithm for hybrid optimization.

 ## Directory Layout